 Nominees are assessed on the extent to which they reflect the model of a Double-Goal Coach, whose first goal is winning, and whose second, more-important goal is teaching life lessons through sports.
 A Double-Goal Coach behaves as follows:

 • Takes a mastery approach to sport rather than a scoreboard orientation, teaching athletes to put forward maximum effort, continuously learn and improve, and not let themselves be stopped by mistakes or fear of mistakes.

 • Fills Emotional Tanks of athletes, refusing to motivate through fear, intimidation, or shame.
 Recognizing that a player’s “Emotional Tank,” like the gas tank of a car, must be full in order to go anywhere, the Double-Goal Coach provides a fuel mixed of five specific, truthful praises for every specific, constructive correction.

 • Honors the Game by respecting ROOTS (Rules, Opponents, Officials, Teammates, Self).

 • In the event an award winner acts in a manner inconsistent with the principles of PCA or in a manner that would reflect poorly on PCA, PCA reserves the right to rescind this Award.

 The Double-Goal Coach® Award Selection Committee will select Chapter Winners/National Finalists for the Double-Goal Coach® Award in early/mid February 2019.
 Fifty National Winners will be announced in March 2019.

 Who is Eligible

 Any youth sports or high school sports coach in the U.S., who is a current head coach with at least three years’ experience is eligible for PCA’s Double-Goal Coach® Award.
 PCA staff and Certified PCA Trainers are not eligible for consideration.
-Coaches can only win this award once but can be nominated and named finalists multiple times.

 Completing a Nomination